cmenguy/cmenguy.github.io/content/pages/resume.md

 :   **Senior Data Engineer** for [Adobe](http://www.adobe.com/)
     (New York City, United States).

+    • Research and development of a cross-device stitching engine processing hundreds of Terabytes weekly via  *EMR* and  *Spark* using graph-based cluster algorithms, coordination via  *AWS Data Pipeline*.
+    Main development in  *Scala*, analysis and evaluation via *IPython notebooks*.
     • Complete backend development of a customer segmentation platform from scratch in  *Java* using  *Hadoop*,  *HBase* and  *Cassandra*, managing more than 10 Billion profiles.
     This was done by leveraging  *Amazon Web Services* in multiple regions, in particular  *EC2*,  *EMR* and  *SQS*.